 1. Leaky Gut

-When you have a leaky gut, all of these particles are recognized by your immune system as foreign invaders, sending your immune system on high alert and triggering a massive rise in inflammation to fight off these free radicals.
-This continual strain on your immune system eventually causes it to go haywire and end up attacking your own tissues by mistake.
+This continual strain on your immune system eventually causes it to go haywire.
+It ends up attacking your own tissues by mistake!
 This makes leaky gut one of the most common causes of autoimmune disease.
-So in order to reverse lupus, you must repair your leaky gut.
+So, to reverse lupus, you must repair your leaky gut.

 2. Gluten

-Gluten is a protein found in wheat and certain grains, and it is now found nearly everywhere in our modern world, and is linked to more than 55 diseases.2 It is not only in flour-based foods such as pasta and bread.
-It is a filler in meat substitutes, medications, and supplements.
-Additionally, gluten is in body products such as toothpaste, and it can even find its way into “gluten-free” foods through cross-contamination.
+Gluten is a protein found in wheat and certain grains.
+It’s now found nearly everywhere in our modern world and is linked to more than 55 diseases.
+(2) Most people associate gluten with flour-based foods such as pasta and bread.
+However, did you know it’s also a filler in meat substitutes, medications, and supplements?

-I recommend that everyone eliminate gluten from their diet, especially if they have a gluten sensitivity.
+I recommend everyone eliminate gluten from their diet, especially if they have a gluten sensitivity.
 If you want to find out if you have a gluten sensitivity, I recommend trying an elimination diet.

 3. Toxins